jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

     <img src="resources/images/02-student_instructions_files/figure-html//1a5Da6qX9BG7Q_6XAz7MvlDyWTvssm2hWwuo1WFJXb_0_g17144dbacd0_0_303.png" title="Screenshot of Terra Workspaces page with the &quot;MY WORKSPACES&quot; tab selected.
 The &quot;MY WORKSPACES&quot; tab and the column showing permission level are highlighted." alt="Screenshot of Terra Workspaces page with the &quot;MY WORKSPACES&quot; tab selected.
 The &quot;MY WORKSPACES&quot; tab and the column showing permission level are highlighted." width="480" />

-1. Locate the Workspace **specified by your instructor**.
+1. Locate the Workspace **Workspace_name**.
     a.
 If it has been shared with you ahead of time, it will appear in "MY WORKSPACES".

     <img src="resources/images/02-student_instructions_files/figure-html//1a5Da6qX9BG7Q_6XAz7MvlDyWTvssm2hWwuo1WFJXb_0_g17144dbacd0_0_337.png" title="Screenshot of Terra Workspaces page with the &quot;MY WORKSPACES&quot; tab selected.
 The &quot;MY WORKSPACES&quot; tab and a Workspace name are highlighted." alt="Screenshot of Terra Workspaces page with the &quot;MY WORKSPACES&quot; tab selected.
 The &quot;MY WORKSPACES&quot; tab and a Workspace name are highlighted." width="480" />
     b.
 Otherwise, select the "PUBLIC" tab.
-In the top search bar, type the Workspace name **specified by your instructor**.
+In the top search bar, type the Workspace name **Workspace_name**.

     <img src="resources/images/02-student_instructions_files/figure-html//1a5Da6qX9BG7Q_6XAz7MvlDyWTvssm2hWwuo1WFJXb_0_g17144dbacd0_0_327.png" title="Screenshot of Terra Workspaces page with the &quot;PUBLIC&quot; tab selected.
 The &quot;PUBLIC&quot; tab and search box are highlighted.
 The the user has typed in the term &quot;sars&quot;.
 A Workspace related to SARS appears in the results." alt="Screenshot of Terra Workspaces page with the &quot;PUBLIC&quot; tab selected.
 The &quot;PUBLIC&quot; tab and search box are highlighted.
 The the user has typed in the term &quot;sars&quot;.
 A Workspace related to SARS appears in the results." width="480" />
     c.
-You can also go directly to the Workspace by clicking this link: ask your instructor.
+You can also go directly to the Workspace by clicking this link: Workspace_link.

 1. Clone the workspace by clicking the teardrop button (![teardrop button](resources/images/teardrop.png){#id .class width=25 height=20px}).
 Select "Clone".
 Or, if you have opened the Workspace, you can find the teardrop button on the top right of the Workspace.